US beats Germany 11-1 in junior hockey quarterfinals - WHIZ News

-MONCTON, New Brunswick (AP) — Minnesota freshman Logan Cooley had three goals and an assist and UMass sophomore Ryan Ufko set up five goals to lead the Americans over Germany 11-1 on Monday in the world junior hockey championship quarterfinals.
+MONCTON, New Brunswick (AP) — Minnesota freshman Logan Cooley had three goals and an assist and UMass sophomore Ryan Ufko set up five goals as the United States beat Germany 11-1 on Monday in the quarterfinals of the world junior hockey championship.

-Red Savage and Cutter Gauthier added two goals apiece for the United States, which outshot Germany 41-22.
+Red Savage, from Miami (Ohio), and Cutter Gauthier, of Boston College, added two goals apiece for the Americans, who outshot Germany 41-22.

 Victor Stjernborg scored a short-handed goal with 65 seconds remaining to put Sweden over Finland.